mrcrab57/Vstaller/README.md

 The app is really easy to use just open it choose what things you want to install and hit the button on the bottom right.

-THE .EXE FILE OF THE MAIN VIEW DONT WORK USE THE RELEASES TAB TO DOQMLOAD THE CORECT .EXE FILE
+THE .EXE FILE OF THE MAIN BRANCH DONT WORK USE THE RELEASES TAB TO DOQMLOAD THE CORECT .EXE FILE